-As the preceding table illustrates, the median gross non-subsidized Tax Credit rents are well above the corresponding median gross market-rate rents.
+As the preceding table illustrates, the median gross non-subsidized Tax Credit rents are generally above the corresponding median gross market-rate rents.
 Typically, Tax Credit rents are set significantly below market-rate rents to ensure that Tax Credit projects will have a sufficient flow of tenants.
 However, it should be noted, as illustrated in Section XII - Field Survey of Conventional Rentals, that out of the 80 market-rate units surveyed, 64 (80.0%) were built prior to 1990.
-The one non-subsidized Tax Credit project surveyed, Brook Ridge Apartments I & II (Map ID 1), was built in 2000.
-As such, this relatively newer Tax Credit project is able to achieve higher rents than the older market-rate projects, as it offers a more modern design and includes a comprehensive amenities package.
-This is further illustrated by the 0.0% vacancy rate maintained at this property.
+The two non-subsidized Tax Credit projects surveyed were built in or after 2000.
+As such, these relatively newer Tax Credit projects are able to achieve higher rents than the older market-rate projects, as they offer a more modern design and include a comprehensive amenities package.
+This is further illustrated by the 0.0% vacancy rate among all non-subsidized Tax Credit units surveyed within the market.